 II.4.
-Enhancing investor appeal for the equity financing of public companies via improved corporate governance

-Joint-stock companies are a key element of the modern Russian economy.
-Further improvements to the regulation of the formation and operation of joint-stock companies, as well as corporate relations associated with participation in such companies and their management will improve conditions for attracting share capital.
+Enhancing investor appeal for the equity financing of public companies via improved corporate governance to the regulation of the formation and operation of joint-stock companies, as well as corporate relations associated with participation in such companies and their management will improve conditions for attracting share capital.
 Moreover, the development of the equity financing market will be facilitated through the creation of the necessary infrastructure and forms of financial intermediaries in Russia that have the necessary expertise to attract capital for the equity financing of companies during the initial implementation of their business plans and subsequent growth.